ChiMaoShuPhy/PowerCount/README.md

 `PwrCnt[x]` gives the scale of symbol $x$.

+`SumPwr[exp]` gives the highest power counting of the expression.

 `ShowPwr[exp]` assembles the expression $exp$'s terms which has the same power counting together, and display the corresponding power counting as subscripts.

 `SrtByPwr[exp]` assembles the expression $exp$'s terms which has the same power counting together, and sort the terms in the order of descending power counting.